NatePad/SERN-Auth-Template/README.md

 * **FontAwesome** free version 5.13.0 (CSS version) is hosted locally.
 * **Google Fonts** is used to provide the Roboto font to the user experience.

-## Installation:
+## Local Installation and Usage:

+This app is currently set to use a MySQL database.
+If you prefer to use Postgres, MariaDB, or SQLite, change the "dialect" value in `/models/index.js` accordingly.

-The database will need to be created manually.
+Your database will need to be created manually.
 Sequelize will automatically create the user table.

 Create the necessary `/.env` file and provide the following environment variables: